-If you’re building a home or planning to buy a new house that also has a crawl space, you should also take waterproofing it into consideration.
-In this guide, we’ll give you an overview on the costs.
+If you’re building a home or planning to buy a new house that also has a crawl space, you should also take waterproofing into consideration.
+In this guide, we’ll give you an overview of the costs.

 How much does it cost to waterproof a crawl space?

 Waterproofing a crawl space costs between $,3,000 and $15,000 depending on the size of the crawl space and the materials your use.
-If any repairs are necessary, such as fixing cracks, adding additional drains, pipes and cables, expect to pay between $7,000 and $20,000.
+If any repairs are necessary, such as fixing cracks, or adding additional drains, pipes, and cables, expect to pay between $7,000 and $20,000.

 | Read more: How much does bentonite waterproofing cost?